CortexDev-Official/Make-Windows-Better/README.md

 > Modern Windows telemetry is aggressive.
 These two tools are your first line of defense.

 * **[Zen Browser](https://www.zen-browser.app/)** 🌐
-    * **The Logic:** Moving away from Chromium/Edge is the single best thing you can do for privacy.
-Zen offers a vertical-tab, performance-first engine without the Google/Microsoft tracking.
+    * **The Logic:** Stop using Microsoft Edge or Chrome.
+Zen is the ultimate choice for a secure and modern browsing experience.
+It offers a vertical-tab, performance-first engine without the Google/Microsoft tracking.
 * **[Simplewall](https://github.com/henrypp/simplewall)** 🔒
     * **The Logic:** A simple WFP (Windows Filtering Platform) interface.
 It doesn't bloat your system like "Antivirus" firewalls; it just blocks unauthorized outgoing connections instantly.